kittykatattack/learningPixi/README.md

 Keyboard objects also have `isDown` and `isUp` Boolean properties that you can use to check the state of each key.

-Don't forget to remove event listeners by using the `unsubscribe` method :
+Don't forget to remove event listeners by using the `unsubscribe` method:
 ```js
 keyObject.unsubscribe();
 ```